The Best places to visit in Croatia blog post was first published on Culture Tourist on 10 July 2020 and updated on 5 May 2023.

-It’s no secret Croatia is home to some beautiful nature, pristine beaches, transparent blue sea and some lovely old towns.
-With more than 1,000 islands, hundreds of kilometres long coast and many amazing cities, it could be hard to choose the best places to visit in Croatia.
-Being a local myself, I have visited many of them.
-And decided to create this list with some of the best places to visit in Croatia.
+Choosing the best places to visit in Croatia is a challenging task.
+Croatia is home to beautiful nature, pristine beaches, a transparent blue sea and fascinating old towns.
+With more than 1,000 islands, hundreds of kilometres long coast and many charming towns, choosing the best places to visit in Croatia could be tricky.
+Being a local, I’ve seen many of them and compiled this list of the best places to visit in Croatia.

 Best places to visit in Croatia

-To make a choice of the best place to visit in Croatia easier for you, I break them down into categories depending on what you’re looking for during your trip.
+To help you choose the best place to visit in Croatia, I broke them down into categories depending on what you’re looking for during your trip.

 Best places to visit in Croatia for nature